 I think it’s impossible not to have huge sympathy with Grace, and, as she sits dewy-eyed in front of her home cinema screen at the emotional conclusion, her plight absolutely wrenches at the heart strings.
 It’s the only case in which Columbo lets the killer go – and that says it all.

 So how do my thoughts on the most sympathetic Columbo killers tally with yours?
+Are there any lovable killers overlooked here?
 Do let me know in the comments section below and if you’d care to share this story to stimulate wider debate I’d be delighted.